13 Ways to Create a Dementia Friendly Home

 What you can do is lock away or hide these items – “out of sight, out of mind” often works with people with dementia.

-Age, health conditions like arthritis, stroke, or dementia can make it difficult to grip and use common items like utensils or cups.
+Age, health conditions like arthritis, stroke, or dementia can make it difficult to grip and use everyday items like utensils or cups.

 If you notice your older adult struggling with these items, consider getting adaptive utensils, dishware, and drinkware or simple foam tubing to expand grips.

-But there are a number of simple things that can be done to make mealtime easier and more pleasant for them – which will hopefully improve their appetite.
+But several simple steps can make mealtime easier and more pleasant for them, which will hopefully improve their appetite.

 For example, limit distractions like noise or TV, use plates that make food highly visible, and be flexible to adapt to their food preferences.